 What is Mulch?

 Mulch is, essentially, a material that is spread out over the soil’s surface to help retain moisture, fend of the growth and spread of weeds, and add nutrients to the soil.
 Mulch comes in many different forms and can be divided into two main categories: organic and inorganic/synthetic.
-For more information about the types and uses of mulch, check out our blog here.

 Use Mulch as an Accent

 Using mulch to enhance the appearance of your landscape is one of the most prominent reasons why people use mulch in their garden beds.
 Mulch comes in a variety of styles and colors so there is a mulch for every taste.
 Consider adding a mulch that compliments the color of your house or lawn decor.

 Use Mulch for Moisture Retention